g2crowd/rspectacles/README.md

 Then add the formatter to your .rspec file:

-    --require rspectacles/formatter/redis
+    --require rspectacles/formatter/batched
-    --format RSpectacles::Formatter::Redis
+    --format RSpectacles::Formatter::Batched

     --format progress # or whatever other formatters you want to use

 The formatter assumes you are using RSpec3.
 If you use RSpec 2:

-    --require rspectacles/formatter/legacy/redis
+    --require rspectacles/formatter/legacy/base
-    --format RSpectacles::Formatter::Legacy::Redis
+    --format RSpectacles::Formatter::Legacy::Base

+## Batched Formatter

+The `Batched` formatter is preferred, as it will send fewer web requests and will be less likely to slow down your specs if the connection to the server is slow.
+You can change the batch sizes by changing the `batch_size` in config settings.

-## Redis
+## Storage

-RSpectacles depends on [Redis](http://redis.io) for pubsub and persistence.
-You can quickly get an instance up and running by using your favorite package
+RSpectacles depends on ActiveRecord for persistence.
+You can quickly get an instance up and running by configuring the database.yml file, and running the standard rake commands:
-manager:

-    brew install redis
-    redis-server
+    rake db:create
+    rake db:migrate

 Start the server and connect to it in your browser: